Lower Blepharoplasty

 Restore contour.
 Preserve expression.

-What is a Lower blepharoplasty?
+What is a Lower Blepharoplasty?

 Lower blepharoplasty is a procedure that refines the under-eye area by addressing fat prominence, skin laxity, and contour irregularities.